MichaelCurrin/learn-to-code/Scripting languages/Python/README.md

     $ $(pyenv root)/versions/2.7.15/bin/pip list
     ...
     ```
 - Create a virtual environment using target Python version.
+Normally you would pass a version with the `--python <PYTHON>` flag, but this works fine below.
     ```sh
     $ $(pyenv root)/versions/2.7.15/bin/python -m virtualenv <NEW_ENV_NAME>

     $ source <NEW_ENV_NAME>/bin/activate
+    $ python -V
+    2.7.15
     ```

 ### Install pip